alvawei/smerge/README.md

 4  }
 ```

-Note the white space on different line:
+Note the other user's addition of an if statement spanning from lines 3-5.
 ```
 1  // Theirs (Remote)
 2  public static void doSomething(boolean modify) {